grrrisu/thundermoon-umbrella/apps/sim/README.md

 ```

 Please keep in mind that services are designed to do the heavy and risky work.
-Each service spwans a processs and if it fails or crashes, does not effect any other processes.
+Each service spwans a processs and if it fails or crashes, it does not effect any other processes.
 While Data is meant to be robust and should therefore only consist of simple getters and setters.
 In other words `check_move` in our example should do the haevy calculation, while `apply_move` should be as simple as possible.